HMSufyanDev/apex-volume-01-foundations/README.md

 ---

-### Day 6 — Mini Projects
+### Day 6 — Mini Project

-For the final part of the week, I combined the concepts from the previous days and built small programs instead of only doing individual exercises.
+For Day 6, I combined the concepts I learned throughout the week and built my first proper Python mini project.

----

-# Projects Built

-## 1. Freelancer Income Calculator
+## Freelancer Income Calculator

 A command-line calculator that takes: